OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 ## Zephaniah 3:6

-> “I have eliminated nations;
+> “I have removed nations;
-> Their corner towers are deserted.
+> Their corner towers stand abandoned.
-> I have laid waste their streets,
+> I have devastated their streets,
 > With no one passing by;
-> Their cities have been laid waste,
+> Their cities lie in ruins,
 > Without a person, without an inhabitant.

 ## Zephaniah 3:7

-> I said, ‘You will certainly fear Me,
+> I said, ‘You will surely fear Me,
-> You will accept discipline.’
+> You will accept correction.’
-> So her dwelling place will not be eliminated
+> So her dwelling place will not be destroyed
 > In accordance with everything I have appointed for her.
 > Instead, they were eager to corrupt all their deeds.